-Even if one is able to identify that behavior in a particular setting is affected by concerns of social image, understanding what drives these concerns is very important.
+Even if one is able to determine that behavior in a particular setting is affected by concerns of social image, understanding what drives these concerns is very important.

-For example, there may be several different underlying social image motivations that may underlay why in a particular situation individuals change their behavior when it is observable to others.
-And it may be important to establish not just whether individuals change their behavior, but why.
+For example, in any particular situation, there may be several potential underlying social image motivations that may explain why individuals change their behavior when it is observable to others.
+It may be important to establish not just whether individuals change their behavior, but also why they do so.
 Consider the case of education.
-As noted above, Bursztyn, Egorov and Jensen (2016) examine how social pressure may affect educational investments in both a lower income, high minority share school and a higher income, lower minority share school.
+As noted above, Bursztyn et al. (2017a) examine how social pressure may affect educational investments in both a lower income, high minority share school and a higher income, lower minority share school.
 They test two very different underlying social pressure mechanisms.
-In particular, in addition to a mechanism where effort is stigmatized (or, being of a high social type is rewarded) as in models of Acting White, the authors introduce a second mechanism, where ability is rewarded (or, being of low ability or a low economic type is stigmatized).
-Under this second mechanism, some students (specifically, those with lower ability) may choose not to sign up for an SAT prep course if doing so will also reveal something to others about their ability or economic type.
-Thus, under both mechanisms, we might find the same general result that making an educational choice (here, the decision to sign up for a free SAT preparatory package) more visible to others reduces sign up.
-Without a second model, or the more refined test described above, we might have just concluded from seeing lower sign up in both schools when decisions are public that the Acting White hypothesis was more widespread than previously thought, or in other words, that one mechanism was common to both types of schools.
+In particular, in addition to a mechanism where effort is stigmatized (or being of a high social type is rewarded), as in models of acting white, the authors introduce a second mechanism, where ability is rewarded (or being of low ability or low economic type is stigmatized).
+Under this second mechanism, some students (specifically those with lower ability) may choose not to sign up for an SAT prep course if doing so will also reveal something to others about their ability or economic type.
+Thus, under both mechanisms, we might find the same general result that making an educational choice (here, the decision to sign up for a free SAT preparatory package) more visible to others reduces the sign-up rate.
+Without a second model, or the more refined test described above, we might have simply concluded from seeing lower sign-up rates in both schools when decisions are public that the acting white hypothesis was more widespread than previously thought or, in other words, that one mechanism was common to both types of schools.
 Yet despite yielding similar net effects, the two underlying mechanisms are very distinct, as are their implications for understanding both behavior and potential policy approaches.
-Policy approaches cannot be one-size-fits-all when very different underlying mechanisms are at work, even when they appear to be having the same overall effect on behavior.
+Policy approaches cannot be one size fits all when very different underlying mechanisms are at work, even when they appear to be having the same overall effect on behavior.
 For example, in places where low ability is stigmatized, when effort is observed and outcomes (for example, grades) are a better signal of ability when effort is exerted, we might consider policies where outcomes are kept private.
-In this case, low ability students can make investments (even pooling with the higher ability students in doing so) without fear of having their low ability revealed.
+In this case, low-ability students can make investments (even pooling with the higher-ability students in doing so) without fear of having their low ability revealed.
 By contrast, in schools where effort is stigmatized, we would want to make effort as difficult to observe as possible.